A SHORT HISTORY OF AUSTRALIA

 Australia in the Late 19th Century

 In the late 19th century Northern Australia began to grow.
 Darwin was founded in 1869.
 In 1872 an overland telegraph was made from Darwin to Adelaide.
 Cattle were very important to the northern economy.
 Because of the hot climate, there were also sugar plantations.

 In 1901 the population of Australia was 3,370,000.
 The largest city was Melbourne with a population of about 420,000.
 Second was Sydney with about 360,000.
 Adelaide had about 115,000 and Brisbane 86,000.
 Hobart was much smaller with just 34,000 people.

 Meanwhile Australia had gained its first universities.
 Sydney University was founded in 1850.
 It was followed by Melbourne University in 1853 and Adelaide University in 1874.

 There was also a railway boom in Australia in the late 19th century.
-Although the first railways in Australia were built in the early 1850s there was still only about 1,600 miles of railway in 1875.
-By 1891 there was over 10,000 miles of railway.
+Although the first railways in Australia were built in the early 1850s there were still only about 1,600 miles of railway in 1875.
+By 1891 there were over 10,000 miles of railway.

 Communications also improved with the invention of the telephone.
 The first telephone call in Australia was made in Melbourne in 1878.
 Telephone exchanges opened in Melbourne and Brisbane (1880), Sydney (1881), Adelaide, Hobart and Launceston (1883) and Perth (1887).